Analysis of a State Changing Supersoft X-ray Source in M31: INTRODUCTION

-Because it is difficult to detect SSSs in the Milky Way, and the Magellanic Couds are too small to host a large population, it is important to search for SSSs in external galaxies.
+Because it is difficult to detect SSSs in the Milky Way, and the Magellanic Clouds are too small to host a large population, it is important to search for SSSs in external galaxies.
 The advent of {\it Chandra} and {\it XMM-Newton} has made such searches possible.
 Hundreds of SSSs have now been discovered, some in galaxies as far from us as the Virgo cluster \citep{Liu}.
 As the numbers of SSSs has increased, we have begun to find evidence of sources that have properties different from those of the SSSs that established the class.
 Some SSSs are hundreds of times more luminous than the Eddington limit for a Chandrasekhar-mass white dwarf.
-Several of these ultraluminous supersoft sources are candidates for accreting black holes \citep{Dis2004}.
-In addition, the search for the softest sources has identified a class of sources that are significantly harder than SSSs, yet also significantly softer than canonical X-ray sources.
-Quasisoft X-ray sources have luminosities above $10^{36}$~ergs~s$^{-1},$ but emit few or no photons with energy above $2$ keV \citep{Dis2004}.
+Several of these ultraluminous supersoft sources are candidates for accreting black holes \citep{Dis2004, Kong2004, Kong2005, Mukai2005, Liu2008}.
+In addition, the search for the softest sources has identified a class of sources that are significantly harder than SSSs, yet also significantly softer than canonical X-ray sources: quasisoft X-ray sources \citep[QSS;][]{Dist2004, DisK2003, Dis2004}.
+QSSs have luminosities above $10^{36}$~ergs~s$^{-1},$ but emit few or no photons with energy above $2$ keV.
 Some could be hot white dwarfs in which there is an additional hard component and/or which are highly absorbed.
 Those fitting this model are good candidates for progenitors of Type~Ia supernovae, because they would likely correspond to the most massive nuclear-burning white dwarfs \citep[e.g.,][references]{Rap, Dis2010a}.
-Others are too hot to be white dwarfs and may correspond to either black holes of neutron stars.
+Others are too hot to be white dwarfs and may correspond to either black holes or neutron stars.

 In this paper we report on a source (r1-25) that has been observed to switch between SSS and QSS states \citep{Stiele2008, Stiele2010, Dis2010b, Orio2010}.
-No such sources are known in the Galaxy or Magellanic Clouds.
-We examined all available {\it Chandra} and {\it Swift} data and optical data from HST and from the Local Group survey.
+Unlike M101-ULX-1 \citep[e.g.,][]{Kong2004, Kong2005, Mukai2005}, a well known state changing source, r1-25 is not ultraluminous. r1-25 is unique in that no such sources are known in the Galaxy or Magellanic Clouds.
+We examined all available {\it Chandra}, {\it Swift}, and optical data from Hubble Space Telescope (HST) and the Local Group Survey (LGS) for this source.
 We also checked the literature for {\it XMM-Newton} observations and analysis of the source.
 The question we want to answer is: what is the physical nature of this unique source?